-Using a Nest thermostat is one of the easiest ways to perfect the daily schedule of your comfort system.
+Installing a Nest thermostat is one of the easiest ways to perfect the daily schedule of your HVAC system.
 This smart thermostat can learn your preferences and automatically make improvements.
-But as you might expect, it won’t work correctly or at all if you see an error code show up.
-The exact error code provides useful information about the source of the problem, something a professional technician can use to offer solutions that much faster.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code offers useful information about the underlying problem, something a trained technician can use to present solutions that much faster.

-Here are seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you might fix it and the approximate cost to do so.
-Keep in mind that while the investment will ultimately depend on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components necessary to wrap up repairs.
+Here are seven of the most common error codes you may find on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you might address it and the projected cost to do so.
+Don’t forget that while the costs will ultimately depend on the precise Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific parts needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician should check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

 Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll disconnect the power and gradually check each wire, ensuring they are fully placed into the connector with the correct amount of bare copper.
-When they pinpoint the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of bare copper.
+When they pinpoint the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
+This critical error code can show up when the weather outside is particularly hot.
 The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually shut down.
-Presuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+In the event the breakers are on, you can inspect a couple of other places before calling a professional technician.

-Since this error can consume your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power through a USB cable.
-In the event it reveals error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it’s maybe best to get in touch with a pro.
+Because this error can consume your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and provide power with a USB cable.
+If it reveals error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-Your technician needs to meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+A technician can meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is transported using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off as soon as you can.
-You can then get a hold of a professional technician with the necessary experience identifying and resolving electrical problems.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is transported inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience identifying and fixing electrical damage.

 e73 – Critical

-This could be as straightforward as the breaker being turned off, but it may also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s best to contact a local professional.
+This will sometimes be as straightforward as the breaker being shut off, but it could also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s time to speak with a local professional.